-"People with peaked eyebrows make decisions based on their emotions—they make them quickly.
-They're very reactive, so if there's something they're trying to make up their mind about, they do it very quickly, but it's not necessarily based on logic—it's based on their emotion at the moment."
+The main qualities of those sporting a peaked brow?
+A high arch and rash decision making, according to Haner.
+"People with peaked eyebrows make decisions based on their emotions—and they make them quickly.
+They're very reactive, so if there's something they're trying to make up their mind about, they do it very quickly, but it's not necessarily based on logic—it's based on their emotion at the moment," notes Haner.

 "People who have long eyebrows tend to be the kind of people who have a lot of friends.
 There's a reason for this: They have extra strength, so they can deal with all of their friends' personal drama without feeling overwhelmed," she says.

+A short eyebrow extends only as far as the outer to inner corner of the eye.
 "People with short eyebrows don't like to deal with drama.
-They tend to have fewer close friendships.
-They're not drawn to reach out to people to ask for help."
+They tend to have fewer close friendships and they're not drawn to reach out to people to ask for help," explains Haner.

-"People with thin eyebrows—even if you started out with naturally thick eyebrows but they became thin from tweezing and waxing—that affects your self-confidence, or if you just have naturally thin eyebrows, you generally have low confidence.
-But the good side is you're not pushy or overly aggressive." she explains.
+"People with thin eyebrows—even if they started out with naturally thick eyebrows that became thin from tweezing and waxing—affects self-confidence.
+Or, if you just have naturally thin eyebrows, you generally have low confidence.
+But the good side is you're not pushy or overly aggressive," Haner explains.

 Promote hair growth by massaging your brow area each night to help increase circulation in that area.